trixon/nbPackager/README.md

 # nbPackager
-Packages NetBeans Platform Application with a CRI for AppImage, Linux, MacOS and Windows
+Packages NetBeans Platform Application with a JRE for AppImage, Linux, MacOS and Windows